robbyt/mcp-io/README.md

 }
 ```

-This demonstrates how an LLM would interact with your MCP server - sending input parameters and receiving structured responses.

-## Core Development Concepts
+## Development Concepts In Depth

 ### Handler Instantiation

-The library uses a functional options pattern for clean, composable configuration:
+The library uses a functional options pattern allowing for discoverable configuration, and future extensibility.
+Create a new MCP handler using `mcpio.NewHandler`, passing in options like server name, version, and tools:

 ```go
 handler, err := mcpio.NewHandler(